nasa-jpl/ION-DTN/demos/ionlauncher/README.md

 Stopping the node is done via `ionstop` and if that hangs or errors out, `killm` can be used to force stop ION processes.
 To restart ION, `ionlauncher.sh` can be used again, but this will overwrite the configuration files.
 To bypass this behavior, it is recommended to use the start script in the node's directory, `./start_{node_name}.sh`.

+## Directory Structure
+The ionlauncher and associated python scripts will be installed in the same install path for ION, therefore making them available for use from any working directory.

+For example, say the 3 node simple file is called `3node.json` and it is stored at directory `$WKDIR`.
+After cd into the working directory and executing the ionlauncher, then you a new directory will be created:

+* `$WKDIR/3node-ion` - this folder will contain the following:
+    * _ION model_ file in json format.
+Its name is the simple model filename + `-ion.json`.
+In this case, it will be called `3node-ion.json`.
+This file can be opened and edited by the ION Config Tool's browser-based GUI
+    * _ION network model_ in json format.
+Its name is the simple model filename + `-net_model.json`.
+In this case, it will be called `3node-net_model.json`.
+This file can be opened and edited by the ION Network Model's browser-based GUI.
+    * For details on how to use these files, please download the _ION Config Tool_ and the _ION Network Model_ from GitHub.com.
+* Each node will have its own subfolder: `$WKDIR/3node/SC`, `$WKDIR/3node/Relay`, and `$WKDIR/3node/GS`
+* Within each subfolder there will be a set of ION configutration files and a start script called `start_<node name>.sh`, that you can use to launch ION again.

+After the initial ionlauncher run, the ION configuration files are generated for you based on the simple model file's description and a set of default settings.
+To activate additional features, optimize parameters settings, and refine protocol behavior, you will need to edit the ION config files individually.
+For those changes to take effect, you need to stop ION and restart ION using the start script.

+If you run ionlauncher again, the ION configuration files will regenerate and replaces your custom changes.

 ## Dependency
-The ionlaunch script requires that the installation of the [ION Configuration Tool](https://github.com/nasa-jpl/ion-config-tool), which is publically accessible (starting January 2024) from GitHub.
+The ionlaunch script requires that the installation of the [ION Config Tool](https://github.com/nasa-jpl/ion-config-tool), which is publically accessible (starting January 2024) from GitHub.
+A companion tool called [ION Network Model](https://github.com/nasa-jpl/ion-network-model) is also available for download although it is not needed for using ionlauncher.

-Download the latest release and note the directory of the CLI (command line interface executables).
-For example, if it is `/home/$USER/ionconfig-4.8.1/cli/bin`, then you don't need to provide the -d option to the ionlauncher.
+Download the latest release of the `ION Config Tool` and note the directory of the CLI (command line interface executables).
+For example, if it is `/home/$USER/ionconfig-4.8.1/cli/bin`, then you don't need to provide the `-d` option to ionlauncher.
 If it is somewhere else, then you should provide the `-d` option.

-You also need to install node.js.
+You also need to install `node.js` and make sure python version 3.6 or higher is available in your system.

-Python3